LDZPLN1/RP2040-GPS/README.md

 DST is automatically calculated for local timezone.

-Designed to get time/date/lat/lon/grid withut any internet access as a stand alone device.
+Designed to get time/date/lat/lon/grid without any internet access as a stand alone device.